elijahr/python-autopxd2/docs/getting-started/installation.md

 pip install autopxd2
 ```

-This installs the package with both parser backends:
+This installs the package with the **pycparser** backend (pure Python C99 parser).

-- **libclang** - Full C/C++ support via LLVM (default if system libclang available)
-- **pycparser** - Pure Python C99 parser (fallback)
+For **C++ support**, you also need the libclang backend - see [libclang Installation](#libclang-installation-c-support) below.

-!!! note "Automatic Fallback"
+!!! note "Backend Selection"
-    autopxd2 automatically uses libclang if the system library is available,
+    autopxd2 automatically uses libclang if available, falling back to pycparser
-    falling back to pycparser otherwise.
-Use `autopxd --list-backends` to see
-    which backends are available on your system.
+    otherwise.
+Use `autopxd --list-backends` to see which backends are available.

 ## Development Installation